 Together with his wife Beatrice and their 3 children Paul (10), Precious (6) and Plais (3 years) Samson lives in a house at Cape Maclear.
 There is one room for him and his wife, one room for the kids and another one that is used as a kitchen/ living room.
 Samson loves to try out new recipes and is interested in learning about the world.
 I squeezed Samson like a lemon to get to know more about Malawi, it´s people and his life, the same he did with me as he was really keen to learn about Germany.
 Samson works 8 hours per day, 6 days a week.
 In his free time he enjoys reading.
 He visits the library regularly to discover new books.
 His favourite books are novels, he says, they inspire him to try out new recipes.
 Besides that, Samson enjoys playing and watching soccer (a popular hobby for most Malawians).
 He has many dreams.
 Travelling is one of them.
 For an average Malawian seeing the world is almost impossible.
-Samson would love to visit the U.K. one day because his guests shared good stories about this island nation in north western Europe.
+Samson would love to visit the U.K. one day because his guests shared good stories about this island nation in North Western Europe.

 Food plays an important role in Samson’s culture, however most of the time preparing food is only done by women.
 Samson hopes to change men’s attitude and perception towards cooking and to encourage them to start enjoying cooking as well.
 Samson also dreams of improvements in the Malawian economy and its impact in the world, with Malawi being one of the poorest countries in the world.
 If more and more people discover his beautiful home country it would help the people to live a better life one day.
 Click here to find my posts about this amazing country in Southern Africa.